-Nail PSO will be evaluated using the mNAPSI.
+9.6 mNAPSI Psoriatic nail disease will be evaluated using the mNAPSI.
 All affected nails will be scored (0 to 3) for onycholysis/oil drop dyschromia, nail plate crumbling, and pitting and will be scored (0 for "no" or 1 for "yes") for leukonychia, nail bed hyperkeratosis, splinter hemorrhages and red spots in the lunula.
-The score for an individual nail ranges from 0 to 13 with higher scores indicative of more severe nail PSO.
+The score for an individual nail ranges from 0 to 13 with higher scores indicative of more severe nail disease.
 The total mNAPSI score is the sum of the scores for each individual nail.
 If a nail is unaffected, it will be recorded as such and will not contribute to the total mNAPSI score.
-Subjects with nail PSO at Baseline are defined as those with a mNAPSI score >0 at Baseline.
+Subjects with nail disease at Baseline are defined as those with a mNAPSI score >0 at Baseline.

-The mNAPSI will be assessed at the visits specified in Table 5-1.
+The mNAPSI will be assessed at the visits specified in Table 5-1 and Table 5-2.